Skip to main content

 User testing.
 Consider involving real users with disabilities in testing your site.
 Their firsthand experience can provide invaluable insights into its usability.

 As your site updates or adds new content, you must ensure these changes meet accessibility standards.
 That’s why audits should be a regular part of your maintenance schedule.
+Full audits are pretty expensive, but we can offer you a free check or manual blind user testing.

 Involve your whole team